ciscoheat/dataclass/README.md

 }
 ```

-The `validate` method will never throw an exception, and can be used with anonymous objects.
+The `validate` method won't throw an exception, and can be used with anonymous objects.
 If you don't want the method on a specific class, you can skip it by adding a `@noValidator` metadata.

 ## Conversion utilities